Plasdom/SIKE/README.md

         "nuc_chg": 6,           # Nuclear charge of the element
         "num_el": 6,            # Number of electrons in this level
-        "config": "2p2",        # Electronic configuration of valence electrons "energy": -1025.00152,  # Energy of this level relative to some highest-energy state (for the FAC data provided this is the bare nucleus)
+        "config": "2p2",        # Electronic configuration of valence electrons "energy": -1025.00152,  # Energy of this level (in eV) relative to some highest-energy state (for the FAC data provided this is the bare nucleus)
         "n": 2,                 # Principal quantum number of the level "l": 1,                 # Orbital angular momentum quantum number "j": 3.5,               # Total angular momentum quantum number (only expected in j-resolved levels file)